handlebars-lang/docs/src/api-reference/runtime-options.md

   forbidden, even if this option is set to `true`.
 They can be accessed only if the corresponding key in `allowedProtoMethods` is set to `true`.

+  Setting this option to any value disables the warning that Handlebars writes to the console if a proto-method-access is attempted and forbidden.

 - `allowedProtoMethods` (since 4.6.0): a string-to-boolean map of property-names that are allowed if they are methods of the parent object.
 Undefined values revert the the value defined in `allowProtoMethodsByDefault`.
 - `allowProtoPropertiesByDefault` (since 4.7.0): a boolean (default: false) that defines whether non-method properties